Running local agentic AI coding workflows without cloud subscriptions

 volumes:

-If you are running AMD GPU, swap runtime: nvidia for devices with the ROCm device path.
-For CPU-only, remove the runtime and environment keys entirely; expect slower inference but full functionality.
+If you are running an AMD GPU, swap runtime: nvidia for devices with the ROCm device path.
+For CPU-only, remove the runtime and environment keys entirely.
+It will be slower, but it still works.

 Bring the stack up: